-As I was doing a study on the precursors of the television series The Wire, I got to talk with writer, producer and showrunner Tom Fontana about the legacy of the revolutionary show Homicide: Life on the Street, and his successful career.
+Who better than writer, producer and showrunner Tom Fontana to talk about police procedural shows, the legacy of the revolutionary Homicide: Life on the Street, and his successful career?

 First of all, how did you approach David Simon’s book, and what was it to work with him on Homicide?